 Logo

-Virya Energy (“Virya”) is active in the development, financing, construction, and operation of sustainable energy sources.
-Our goal is to accelerate the energy transition by investing in and scaling new technologies across the energy value chain.
-Although Virya is not yet in scope of the EU Taxonomy Regulation, Virya chooses to report on EU Taxonomy-eligibility on a voluntary basis as we strongly believe in the opportunity to communicate objectively on the sustainable nature of our activities.
+Virya’s activities are centered around scaling new technologies across the entire energy ecosystem, enabling a faster transition to sustainable energy sources.
+Although Virya is not yet in scope of the EU Taxonomy Regulation, Virya chooses to report on EU Taxonomy-eligibility for the objectives climate change mitigation and climate change adaptation on a voluntary basis, as we strongly believe in the opportunity to communicate objectively on the sustainable nature of our activities.

 Activities